 Right now, it may be hard to believe that infidelity need not lead to the end of your committed relationship, or that your relationship can continue forward regaining the innocence, love, and trust that existed prior to the betrayal.

 You can survive infidelity and rebuild your relationship.
-It may even be possible to build more love and connectedness than you had in the past prior to the betrayal.
+It may even be possible to build more love and connectedness than you had in the past prior to the betrayal into your relationship.

 Surviving infidelity requires a carefully controlled and focused effort over an extended period of time to heal and fix that which was broken.
 Many couples require the help of a caring and qualified relationship specialist to intervene, in addition to the reading of self-help books.